scroll-tech/zkevm-circuits/README.md

+# Update 2025 April:  We migrated to a zkVM based solution <https://github.com/scroll-tech/zkvm-prover>

 # Circuits for zkEVM

 This is the zkEVM circuits used in Scroll Mainnet.
 It was forked from PSE zkevm-circuits and added a lot of new features later: